sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 ![Image of flag pop](/assets/img/crewctf/2024/flag_pop.png)

-To prove my point about approaching the jungle in multiple ways, here is an honorary mention for @Ske and his absolutely beautiful, peak forensics performance.
+Additionally, to prove my point about approaching the jungle in multiple ways, here is an honorary mention for @Ske and his absolutely beautiful, peak forensics performance.
 Because, in the end, the scoreboard doesn't care if your bloated script can manipulate the entire principle.
 The key is to give a shit, aim, and hit.

 ![Image of guessrensics](/assets/img/crewctf/2024/peak_guessrensics.png)

-### Fun resources for anyone solving possibly related problem
+### PS: Fun resources for anyone solving possibly related problem

 ![Where to find fpga hf](/assets/img/crewctf/2024/fpga_hf.v.png)
 ![Where to find fpga hi reader](/assets/img/crewctf/2024/fpga_hi_reader.v.png)